 What causes most injuries, in this case, is over-extension inconvenient tool usage.

-This is something that is not present in upright and canister vacuums.
+This is something that is not present in most upright and canister vacuums.

 Since you wear backpack vacuum cleaners on your back, the weight is evenly distributed so you can maintain your natural position while using it.
 They are also lightweight so you won’t be struggling under the weight over time.

-We all know that noise is a huge problem with vacuum cleaners.
+We all know that noise is a constant characteristic of vacuum cleaners.
 This is one of the reasons commercial vacuum cleaners are not used during the day.

 These vacuums won’t even be a problem to use in hotels or offices during the day.
 No one will be disturbed by the noise.